-It’s not something photographers consider deeply when starting out, but colour modes are important.
-Choosing the correct the colour space for your photograph, either when shooting, or editing can change the final look of your image, whether it’s being printed or posted online.
+It’s not something photographers consider deeply when starting out, but colour spaces are important.
+Choosing the correct colour space for your photography, either when shooting, or editing, can change the final look of your image, whether it’s being printed or posted online.

 Colour spaces are the range of available colours that can be used to create an image.
 The space covering all the included colour in each space is referred to as a gamut.

 Some colour spaces have wider gamuts than others, meaning they have more colours and tones from which to render the view of your image.

 Depending upon where you want to display your image (print or digital display) then you’ll need to choose the correct colour space in which to show off the best colours in your photo.

 Your camera, computer monitor, and mobile devices generally have a different colour space to printers.
 It’s good to know which space you shooting, editing and viewing (or printing) your photos in.

 The 4 most common colour spaces currently available are sRGB, Adobe RGB, ProPhoto RGB and CMYK.
 But all render colour a little differently depending upon the tones included in their profiles.